 Active Physiotherapy Newtown and CBD needs to collect information about you such as your name, date of birth, street address, contact numbers, email, health fund details, medical history.
 We may also need to collect personal and medical information about you from third parties such as Govt departments like Medicare or Dept of Veterans Affairs) , private health insurers, GP’s, medical specialists and radiology clinics.

 The purpose of collecting this information about you is to provide you with the best possible health care, which is time efficient and effective.
 For eg, obtaining a recent scan result from your radiologist or receiving a referral for your care from a specialist.

 We will never sell, trade or rent your personal information to others.
 We may share de-identified aggregated demographic or clinical information about you, which would only occur in the case of medical research.
 If you are invited to become part of a research trial run by or through our clinic, you will be informed and appropriate research ethics and methodologies will be undertaken.

 We take appropriate security measures to ensure your personal information stay protected.
 We use secure document destruction organisation for old paper file destruction.
-We routinely shred small amounts of personal information on paper.

 If you have any questions or comments about how your personal information is managed, please contact either John Panagopoulos or Martyn Morris at email@example.com or by calling us on 9519 4913.